 Not everyone wants to live in a standard house with four walls and a roof.
 Whether it’s a question of finances, environmental choice or just a case of taste, there really are houses out there to suit everyone.

-You only need to watch Grand Designs see some of the amazing houses which people dream up.
+You only need to watch Grand Designs and see some of the amazing houses which people dream up.
 Here are just a few of the alternative housing ideas which have caught my eye;

 SteelMaster Buildings offer a robust, versatile and strong arch-like structure.
 Their unique look can give a futuristic, modern edge to a home.
 Inside you are likely to have taller ceilings and wide-open spaces.

 A Cob House is a ‘green structure’ which is perfect for those looking to live a more eco-friendly lifestyle.
 The mixture of earth and straw is how the Cob house gets its’ name.
-The cob mixture is applied is large handfuls which help to form eye-catching structures.
+The cob mixture is applied in large handfuls which help to form eye-catching structures.